amousset/rudder/policies/arch-doc/modules/src/main.md

 The centralized kind usually has trouble with scaling, and the autonomous kind may make it harder to reason about the system in its entirety.

+expected / unexepcted repaired : il n'y a que l'agent qui sache

+high s/n

+time and real/model build in in the most local state then compose

 ## Types or strings everywhere / Static vs. dynamic

 shifting problems left